hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 ## FPC chaincode deployment

-The deployment of a FPC chaincode consists of multiple steps; It begins with the standard Fabric 2.0 Lifecycle mechanism to produce a chaincode definition that all participants agree upon.
+The deployment of a FPC chaincode consists of multiple steps; it begins with the standard Fabric 2.0 Lifecycle mechanism to produce a chaincode definition that all participants agree upon.
 FPC requires adding some additional metadata to the chaincode definition, in particular a cryptographic hash (called the MRENCLAVE in the initial version of FPC) that identifies the code running inside the Chaincode Enclave.
 The FPC framework provides tools to generate this MRENCLAVE in a way that enables all parties to screen the code upfront and produce this hash.
 Note that this is crucial for the security provided by the TEE and is part of the attestation capabilities.

 In order to support the endorsement model of Fabric, chaincode enclaves executing the same FPC chaincode need access to a set of shared secrets.
 In particular, these shared or common keys are used to encrypt and decrypt the transaction arguments and state.
 A key generation and distribution protocol will be part of the FPC deployment process.
 Note that our current prototype code base does not yet implement the key distribution protocol.
 However, the protocol is described in detail and can be found in the FPC repository on github.